Mr Matthew Lomas

 Graduate Research Assistant

-I am a graduate research assistant working on the TIME project (‘The impairment of memory in Epilepsy’).
-In 2014 I graduated from Bangor University with a First in BSc Psychology.
-I then moved on to study at the University of Bath.
-During this time I worked on research projects looking at a range of phenomena, such as working memory, global and local processing mechanisms and autism spectrum disorder.
-These experiences have fuelled my keen interest in cognition and neuropsychology, and in my pursuit to learn more about these fields I joined the TIME project in December 2016.
+Matthew is a graduate of BSc Psychology at Bangor University, as well as MRes Psychology from the University of Bath.
+During this time, he worked on research projects looking at a range of phenomena, such as working memory, global and local processing mechanisms and autism spectrum disorder.
+These experiences have fuelled a keen interest in cognition and neuropsychology, and a passion for working in academia.